 When purchasing potatoes to use for planting, it is best to buy from certified growers.
-Certified seed potatoes are certified disease free and true to variety.
-Using potatoes from the supermarket or any other un-certified source has a risk factor and is generaly not recommended.
+Certified seed is certified disease free and true to variety.
+Using potatoes from the supermarket or any other non-certified source has a risk factor and is not recommended.
 Also potatoes from this source have often been treated to prevent sprouting.
-Starting with quality seed potatoes is the essence of a successful potato crop.
+Starting with quality seed is the essence of a successful potato crop.

-Regardless of your source of seed potato, before they are planted check them thoroughly for quality.
-How does it go?, rubbish in, rubbish out, Quality always counts.
+Regardless of your source of seed potato, check them thoroughly for quality before planting.

 Your seed potatoes should be clean skinned without excessive blemishes, brown or soft spots.
 Splits, cracks, rough bumpy or warty looking.
 These are usually signs of one of the many potato diseases.